Buying a Business During Covid

 Buying a business during the coronavirus pandemic carries risk- which in turn can yield ample reward for a good operator.

-With distressed businesses buying can be opportunistic in anticipation for when things change.
+With distressed businesses, buying can be opportunistic in anticipation for when things change.
 One of the key factors in a business valuation is the ability of the business to maintain earnings.
-Where a there is uncertainty about maintainable income, business are vulnerable.
+Where there is uncertainty about maintainable income, businesses are vulnerable.
 Purchases of distressed businesses also offer a way for more structured deals such as staggered payments linked to revenue.
 No one knows what the future holds and this gives buyers power to structure the deal.
 Another factor with opportunities that arise during anxious times, is that typically a buyer needs to move quickly.
 This is due to the growing presence of disrupted businesses for sale by anxious owners, entering the market.
-Of course, what can’t be ignored is that with a troubled business there is a reason.
-The message is when you look at a sector you must understand the sector and the key due diligence items.
-If you do then you will be able to move quickly when an opportunity presents itself.
+Of course, what can’t be ignored is that with a troubled business, there is a reason.
+The message is that when you look at a sector, you must understand the sector, and the key due diligence items.
+If you do, then you will be able to move quickly when an opportunity presents itself.

 Buying a business during covid can be much less risky with sound legal advice.
 Our offices are open, and we have acted for many buyers of businesses during the pandemic.
 Complete the form on this page to connect with a business lawyer.